MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 - **Source**: Makes the connection to the data source.
 In this case, it's a connection to a SQL Server database.
 - **Navigation**: Navigates to a specific table in the database.
 - **Removed other columns**: Selects which columns from the table to keep.
-- **Sorted rows**: Sorts the table using one or multiple columns in descending order.
+- **Sorted rows**: Sorts the table using one or more columns.
 - **Kept top rows**: Filters the table to only keep a certain number of rows from the top of the table.

-The Power Query editor helps you add these steps through a diverse set of interactions on its user interface.
-These interactions create the M Script that produces the query output you want.

-This set of step names is a friendly way to interpret the M script that Power Query has created for you.
+This set of step names is a friendly way to view the M script that Power Query has created for you.
 There are several ways to view the full M script.
 In Power Query, you can select **Advanced Editor** in the **View** tab.
 You can also select **Advanced Editor** from the **Query** group in the **Home** tab.
 In some versions of Power Query, you can also change the view of the formula bar to show the query script by going into the **View** tab and from the **Layout** group, select **Script view** > **Query script**.

 ![Image with the full M script and the corresponding names of the applied steps.](media/query-folding-basics/m-script-applied-steps.png)

-Most of the names found in the **Applied steps** pane are also being used in the M script.
-In some cases, they're wrapped around other characters.
-The Power Query editor always tries to show you a friendly name instead of the exact name being used inside your M script to help you interpret your query much easier.
+Most of the names found in the **Applied steps** pane are also being used as is in the M script.
+Steps of a query are named using something called *identifiers* in the M language.

->[!NOTE]
->Steps of a query are named using something called *identifiers* in the M language.
 Sometimes extra characters are wrapped around step names in M, but these aren’t shown in the applied steps.
 An example is `#"Kept top rows"`, which is categorized as a *quoted identifier* because of these extra characters.
 A quoted identifier can be used to allow any sequence of zero or more Unicode characters to be used as an identifier, including keywords, whitespace, comments, operators, and punctuators.
 To learn more about *identifiers* in the M language, go to [lexical structure](/powerquery-m/m-spec-lexical-structure#identifiers).

 Any changes that you make to your query through the Power Query editor will automatically update the M script for your query.
 For example, using the previous image as the starting point, if you change the **Kept top rows** step name to be **Top 20 rows**, this will automatically be updated in the script view.